Xbox Game Pass Adds Hades, Skate 3, Katamari Damacy Reroll, and More

-Xbox Game Pass Adds Hades, Skate 3, Katamari Damacy Reroll, and More - NewsWilliam D'Angelo , posted 7 hours ago / 485 Views
+Xbox Game Pass Adds Hades, Skate 3, Katamari Damacy Reroll, and More - NewsWilliam D'Angelo , posted on 03 August 2021 / 892 Views

 Microsoft has announced 10 more games coming to Xbox Game Pass for Console, PC, and Cloud.
 The list of games includes Dodgeball Academia, Katamari Damacy Reroll, Lumines Remastered, Hades, and more.